 Looking for something for you and mom?
 Need something for you and your sister while the guys are watching Captain Dudeman: Dudewar for the ninth time?
 (Unless your mom likes the Captain Dudeman franchise, in which case, more power to her).
 Here are a few movies mom might like.

-Seth Rogen’s latest isn’t exactly a departure from the schlubby comedies that made him a superstar, but it is the closest thing to a rom-com he’s ever made, and one that has a surprising amount of social commentary baked into its ethos along with a fantastically funny turn from Charlize Theron.
+This Seth Rogen-led film isn’t exactly a departure from the schlubby comedies that made him a superstar, but it is the closest thing to a rom-com he’s ever made, and one that has a surprising amount of social commentary baked into its ethos along with a fantastically funny turn from Charlize Theron.

 Always Be My Maybe